What is Education and Workforce Data?

 Comprehensive data that goes beyond test scores can be used to support individuals through their education and workforce journeys by targeting resources to the individuals that need them the most.
 When individuals, families, educators, communities, and policymakers have access to meaningful and useful data for their roles, they are able to make informed decisions that support learners from early education into the workforce.

-The data that each person needs varies by role.
-For students, that can look like access to their assignment grades or information on higher education and career pathways, while teachers may want information on attendance and course participation.
+- For students and those who support them, that can look like access to their assignment grades or information on higher education and career pathways, while teachers or parents may want information on attendance and course participation.

 What are the different types of education data?